 Originating from Central America, papaya is a well-known tropical fruit besides banana, mango, and oranges.
 When papaya is ripe, its skin turns orange, and its flesh becomes sweet.
 Unripe papaya is poisonous, but you can still eat it after cooking papaya.

-People on diet are recommended to eat papaya as it contains less sugar than other fruits.
-Not only that, papaya is also packed with antioxidants reducing inflammation, vitamin, and other nutrients.
+People on diet are recommended to eat many papaya types as it contains less sugar than other fruits.
+Not only that, papaya is also packed with antioxidants reducing inflammation, vitamins, and other nutrients.

 Check This Video To Make A Delicious Papaya Salad Yourself.

 Looking at a pineapple, one may think it’s a large fruit.
 But that’s wrong.
 Pineapple is actually made of numerous individual berries growing around a central core.
 While it’s native to South America, you can find other desirable kinds of pineapple in cooler regions.

-You can even make glazes or dressing sauces with it.
-Another use for pineapple is marinating meat as it contains meat tenderizing properties.
+You can even turn this fruit into glazes or dressing sauces without knowing how to make your pineapple ripe faster.
+Another use for pineapple is marinating meat, as it contains tenderizing properties.

 Coming from Argentina, Brazil, and Paraguay, nowadays passion fruit is everywhere in the world.
 And in different regions, it has different names.
 For example, Hawaiians call it lilikoi while people in Jamaica name it mountain sweet cup.

 Passion fruit has different rind colors too, from yellow to purple, orange, and so on.
 And if you wonder about the flavor of passion fruit, they provide sweet juice and edible seeds under the rind.
 You can find passion fruit in various forms: tea, juice, or even a paste.

 One little interesting fact for you: Despite its appearance, passion fruit belongs to the berry family.
 So next time you eat yellow passion fruit, you can impress everyone with your knowledge by telling them that this fruit whose name begins with “Y” is actually a berry.